Nyanja23/sioms-internship/docs/week1_report.md

 **Challenges**:
 - I had trouble with migration conflicts but resolved by help of Chatgpt
 - Understanding serializers took time but clarified by YouTube Tutorial

+**API Testing**:
+- Tested registration and token endpoints with Postman.
+- Created/listed categories and products successfully.
+- Learned to use JWT tokens in Authorization headers.
+- Challenges: "Forgot Bearer prefix in header, fixed by Postman AI debugger